CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 # Raspberry Pi 4 setup #

 ## OS Options ##
 The standard OS is 32bit (armhf) Raspian based off of Debian Bullseye 11.
 It is tiny and light, but Octave is at V6.2.
 There is also a 64bit build, which works well.
 Ubuntu 22.04 64bit (aarch64) is also available.
 Both support Neurodebian, but a custom PTB install require a 32bit OS (Mario only builds 32bit mex files), so Raspian 32bit is preferred for this.
-At the moment there are **no** 64bit builds of PTB for RPi, so for PTB we must build ourselves:
+At the moment there are **no** 64bit builds of PTB for RPi, so for PTB we must build ourselves.

+## Compute Module 4

+We've found these industrial modules https://docs.edatec.cn/cm4-nano that use eMMC and the compute module 4 (CM4), currently cheaper, with a nice case and more features than RPi4.
+To burn the OS, you can use rpiboot ([github](https://github.com/raspberrypi/usbboot)) or `sudo apt install rpiboot` and then run `rpiboot` to mount the eMMC as a disk via a USB cable (you must join the J55 jumper pins).
+Then use RPi Imager (`snap install rpi-imager`) to burn the OS (it can set up password / WiFi etc. very cool).

-## Building on 64bit (work-in-progress)
+## Building PTB on 64bit (work-in-progress)

 see https://github.com/iandol/Psychtoolbox-3/tree/arm64